mifi/lossless-cut/issues.md

 For example `tmcd`, `fdsc` and `gpmd` added by GoPro.
 These can however be losslessly exported to separate files if you want to keep this data for later.

+## Multiple LosslessCut instances

+By default, only a single running instance of LosslessCut is allowed.
+If you start a new LosslessCut instance from the command line, it will instead pass the list of files onto the already running instance.
+You can override this behavior inside settings **(experimental)**.

 # Still cannot find an answer?

 If any other problem please search for [existing issues](https://github.com/mifi/lossless-cut/issues) before you file an issue here on GitHub.
 You can check the developer tools for any errors or clues.
 Menu: `Tools` -> `Toggle Developer Tools`.